-, in classical cryptography, the Hill cipher is a polygraphic substitution cipher based on linear algebra.
+According to the definition in wikipedia, in classical cryptography, the Hill cipher is a polygraphic substitution cipher based on linear algebra.
 Invented by Lester S. Hill in 1929, it was the first polygraphic cipher in which it was practical (though barely) to operate on more than three symbols at once.
-The explanation of cipher which is below the calculator assumes an elementary knowledge of matrices.
+The explanation of cipher, which is below the calculator, assumes an elementary knowledge of matrices.

 How does it work

-First, symbols of used alphabet (alphabet as set of symbols, for example, alphabet in the above calculator includes space, comma and dot symbols) are encoded with digits, for example, symbol's order number in the set.
-Then we choose matrix of n x n size, which will be cipher's key.
+First, symbols of the used alphabet (alphabet as a set of symbols, for example, the alphabet in the above calculator includes space, comma, and dot symbols) are encoded with digits, for example, symbol's order number in the set.
+Then we choose a matrix of n x n size, which will be the cipher's key.
 Text is divided into blocks of size n, and each block forms a vector of size n.
-Each vector is multiplied by key matrix of n x n.
-The result, vector of size n is block of encrypted text.
-Modular arithmetic is used, that is all operations (addition, subtraction, and multiplication) are done in the ring of integers, where modulus is m - the length of the alphabet.
+Each vector is multiplied by the key matrix of n x n.
+The result, vector of size n, is a block of encrypted text.
+Modular arithmetic is used; that is, all operations (addition, subtraction, and multiplication) are done in the ring of integers, where the modulus is m - the length of the alphabet.
 This allows us to force results to belong to the same alphabet.

-Key is the matrix, however, it is convenient to use the key phrase, which is transformed to the digit representation and to the matrix.
-Obviously, to create matrix of n x n key phrase length should be square of integer, i.e. 4, 9, 16, etc..
+Key is the matrix; however, it is convenient to use the key phrase, which is transformed into the digit representation and matrix.
+In order to create a n x n size matrix, keyphrase length should be square of an integer, i.e., 4, 9, 16.

 Additional restrictions to the key are imposed by the need to decrypt encrypted text :)

-Indeed, if source vector B is multiplied by matrix A to get vector C, then to restore vector B from vector C (decrypt text) one need to multiply it by modular inverse of matrix.
+If source vector B is multiplied by matrix A to get vector C, then to restore vector B from vector C (decrypt text), one needs to multiply it by the modular inverse of the matrix.

-Determinant of the matrix should not be equal to zero, and, additionally, determinant of the matrix should have modular multiplicative inverse.
+The determinant of the matrix should not be equal to zero, and, additionally, the determinant of the matrix should have a modular multiplicative inverse.

-where operation of division is substituted by the operation of multiplication by modular multiplicative inverse.
+where the operation of multiplication substitutes the operation of division by the modular multiplicative inverse.